googleapis/google-cloud-dotnet/README.md

       ```bash
       set GCLOUD_PROJECT=PROJECT_ID
       ```
     * If running locally for development/testing, set the project ID using the [Google Cloud SDK][google-cloud-sdk].
-Download the SDK if you haven't already, and set the project ID from the command line.
-For example:
+Download the SDK if you haven't already, and set the project ID by running the following in the command line:

       ```bash
       gcloud config set project PROJECT_ID